 Diagnosing & Treating

-It is normal for children to display inattention, hyperactivity and impulsivity, so how do you differentiate between normal childlike behavior and a more serious disorder such as ADHD?
+It is normal for children to display inattention, hyperactivity, and impulsivity, so how do you differentiate between normal childlike behavior and a more serious disorder such as ADHD?
 To be diagnosed with ADHD, a child must display these symptoms for 6 or more months and to a degree that is much greater or severe than other children their same age.
 The average age of onset of ADHD is 7 years old, and boys are at four times the risk than girls.
-ADHD is oftentimes treated through medications that are stimulants.
-Stimulant medication comes in several different options such as a capsule, a pill, liquid or a skin patch.
+ADHD is oftentimes treated with medications that are stimulants.
+The stimulant medication comes in several different options such as a capsule, a pill, liquid or a skin patch.
 Interestingly, stimulant medications often have a calming effect on children.